If I'd Given My Heart to You (Studio) - Music and Lyrics (c) Rick Landers 2018 - BMI Work No: 031206474 3:370:00/3:37

 I tend to favor musicians we all know, but also lesser known artists, such as Tim Buckley, Nick Drake, Judee Sill, John Martyn, Rob Thomas, Father John Misty, Roy Harper, Jimmie Spheeris and more.

-Two of the array of tracks below were studio recordings - one with me on vocal, the other with Loretta Lynn's backup singer, Mike Lusk.
-All others are iPhone or basement recordings; all awaiting studio production.
+Two of the array of tracks below were studio recordings, with all others being iPhone or basement recordings; all awaiting studio production.

 On August 16, 2021, I was honored to front and debut with a fine group of players to add some great accompaniment.
 They are: Ron Goad (percussion), Jim Nagle (dobro/guitar), and John Werntz (stand up bass).